 Why would I want to qualify for an FRTOL?

-You do not need an FRTOL to operate the GA frequencies as described in BGA Radio Guidance.
-However, FRTOL training will give you confidence and ability in using the radio, and the right to use the ‘air band’ frequencies.
+You do not need an FRTOL to operate the allocated gliding channels.
+However, FRTOL training will give you confidence and ability in using the radio, and the right to communicate more widely.
 As such this opens up: access to announcing your presence to a controller eg to improve awareness; to radio mandatory zones; to certain controlled airspace; and to ATZs.
 And, importantly, provides you with the training needed to effectively access help should you need it either through getting lost or if involved with an in-flight emergency.

 The scope of the FRTOL is a bit OTT for a glider pilot, but it is useful to understand how things work in an ATC environment.
-It is very easy to become distracted from handling and lookout when using the radio (mobile phones are banned in cars for good reason).
-Knowledge, skill, practice and of course the right equipment helps enormously.
+It is very easy to become distracted from handling and lookout when using the radio (mobile phones are banned in cars for good reason) – knowledge, skill, practice and of course the right equipment help enormously.

 There are a number of trainers available, some of whom give their time voluntarily, and others who charge for their time and resources.
 Some of these trainers are listed below.

 John Greenfield 07808 513566/01652 680746 email@example.com Based N Lincs

 Andy Moon email@example.com Based Brize Norton